flowershow/flowershow-app/docs/debug-mdx-errors.md

 This is different from syntax errors like unclosed tags — these are **runtime errors**.

 > [!note]
 > Unlike the syntax errors above (which catch invalid MDX), rendering errors happen when your MDX is perfectly valid but fails when converted to React and rendered.
-Unfortunately, you won't get precise error information for these cases because Next.js security restrictions prevent server runtime errors from being surfaced to the frontend.
+Unfortunately, you won't get precise error information for these cases.
+This is because Next.js processes your content on the server, and for security reasons, it can't send detailed error messages to your browser—it only sends a generic error code.
 You'll need to carefully review your MDX expressions and component usage to identify the issue.
 Below are listed the most common issues.

 **A common example:**